nelsonblaha/aws-cloudsearch-scala/README.md

 libraryDependencies += "jp.co.bizreach" %% "aws-cloudsearch-scala" % "0.0.2"
 ```

-Then you can use CloudSearch4s in your code.
+Then you can use aws-cloudsearch-scala in your code.

 ```scala
 import jp.co.bizreach.cloudsearch4s.CloudSearch